miladhub/oidc-example/README.md

     nc -l -p 9176

-If you navigate to the app at <https://192.168.1.2/app/> the page will stay there hanging, but on the console you can see all HTTP headers coming through in clear text (i.e., unencrypted), which means that the Apache HTTPS proxy is working:
+If you navigate to the app at <https://192.168.1.2/app/> the page will stay there hanging, but on the console you can see all HTTP headers coming through:

     GET / HTTP/1.1
     Host: 192.168.1.2:9176